APSCatx/club/Operations/MatchDirector_Procedure.md

 ## Introduction
 This Standard Operating Procedure (SOP) is designed to guide Match Directors (MDs) of the Austin Practical Shooting Club in executing their duties before, during, and after each match at the Austin Rifle Club (ARC) range.
 Adhering to these steps will ensure consistency across events and compliance with ARC rules.

+The Match Director may also serve as the Range Master (RM) or appoint a qualified person to fill this role.
+If a separate Range Master is appointed, the MD should coordinate closely with them to ensure all safety protocols are followed according to the Range Master Procedure document located at [Range Master Procedure](Operations/RangeMaster_Procedure.md).

 ### Arriving to the Range
 Upon arrival, MDs must ensure the range is accessible and prepared for the day's event while preventing damage to the facility.